zzysay/KD4NRE/README.md

 Model checkpoints and logs will be saved to `tree_nn/saved_models/student`.

+For simplicity, these models use the same set of parameters in this repo, which could also be adjusted to be optimal respectively.
 For details on the use of other parameters, please refer to `tree_nn/config.py`.
-For simplicity, these models use the same set of parameters, which can also be adjusted to the optimum respectively.

 ## Evaluation